 - Free of charge for admitted students

-- Untimed (take take your time and do your best).
+- Untimed (take your time and do your best).

-- A calculator is provided within the Compass math test.
+- A calculator is provided within the ACCUPLACER math test.

 - Re-testing is available; however, we recommend total preparation for your first test.
 You have an opportunity for one re-test only after a period of one week from the original test.

 Pennsylvania Highlands Community College offers college-preparatory courses in math, reading, and English.
-Depending on your COMPASS placement scores, you are enrolled in the college-preparatory course that best suits your needs.
+Depending on your placement test scores, you will enroll in the college-preparatory course that best suits your needs.
 These courses are carefully designed to build skills that will lay a foundation for your success.
 College-preparatory classes are small, allowing more direct involvement with your instructor and your classmates.
 Each course is offered in a variety of technology-enhanced formats, ranging from a summer program of six weeks to a semester-length of fifteen weeks.
-Whether you simply need a refresher or a more intensive review, successfully completing your required college-prep courses tends to promote your success in your chosen field of study.
+Whether you simply need a refresher or a more intensive review, successfully completing your college-prep courses tends to promote success in your chosen field of study.

 The following college-preparatory courses are offered:

-For a complete description of the college-preparatory courses and their requirements, please refer to the Pennsylvania Highlands' College Catalog (eLOG).
+For a complete description of the college-preparatory courses and their requirements, please refer to the Pennsylvania Highlands College Catalog.